smilofoundation/SmiloWallet-extension/SMILO_README.md

 This will clean any old builds, create a new distribution build and create a zipped version of the source code.

+Next open the `builds` folder to find browser specific builds.
+You will also find `src.zip` which you will need when uploading to Firefox.

+## Tips when merging with the MetaMask team

+Merging changes from the MetaMask team is bound to lead to merge conflicts.
+Below we share some tips which might help to make this process a little less painful.

+- Only merge official tagged releases.
+A list of official releases can be found [here](https://github.com/MetaMask/metamask-extension/releases).
+These releases have been tested properly by the MetaMask team.
+Merging anything else increases the risk of merging bugs introduced by the MetaMask team.
+- Incrementally merge changes.
+By incrementally merging each release you decrease the amount of merge conflicts.
+This also allows you to test each release's changes properly.
+- Don't wait too long.
+Ideally merge new releases every two weeks.

 ## Known issues